How to Write a Book Description That Sells: 10 Tips

 2. Write short paragraphs with plenty of white space.

 To keep people’s attention and avoid any confusion, write impactful prose and use short paragraphs, each separated by a blank line.
-You might have about 4 paragraphs.
+You might have about four paragraphs.

-(Here is a book description formatting tool that will help you write a book description that can then be pasted into the Amazon KDP, Barnes & Noble Press, or Kobo Writing Life self-publishing platforms (or used for your own purposes.)
+Here is a book description formatting tool that will help you write a book description that can then be pasted into the Amazon KDP, Barnes & Noble Press, or Kobo self-publishing platforms (or used for your own purposes.
+(You can also use its built-in AI tool to provide suggestions on your description, but read the rest of my advice first!)

 For a self-help or how-to book, you’ll follow the hook by setting up the problem the reader has and how that affects them, then offer the solution and the benefit(s) to the reader of reading this book.
 It’s OK to use a bullet list if appropriate.